aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 ```

 And that’s how the containers are configured to use EFS.
 If you’re interested in
-learning how EFS was initially created and connected to the underlying EC2
+learning how EFS was initially created and mounted on the underlying EC2
 instances, review the CloudFormation template, which is
 available in the Template tab on the [CloudFormation
 page](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks?filter=active&tab=template).